 3. In the window that appears, under the Hardware board dropdown list select Arduino Nano 33 IoT.
 You will notice that the Device vendor and Device type items change to ARM Compatible and ARM Cortex respectively that reflects the microcontroller architecture of the Nano 33 IoT.

 4. A new Hardware ribbon will appear.
-Under this ribbon, you will see Arduino Nano 33 IoT as the Hardware Board if configured correctly.
+If configured correctly, under this ribbon, you will see Arduino Nano 33 IoT as the Hardware Board.
 In the Mode section, click on the downward facing arrow and select Connected IO.

 5. Make sure the Stop Time is set to 10, then click on Run with IO.

-6. You should notice that the Lamp block on the LED of the Nano 33 IoT both turn on 5 times in near unison with each other.
-Remember that in the Connected IO mode, Simulink is directly controlling Pin 13 on the Nano 33 IoT and the board cannot operate in a standalone fashion.
-In the case that we wish the program to operate in a standalone fashion, we will need to deploy the model to the Nano 33 IoT by converting the model to microcontroller code and uploading it.
+6. You should notice that the Lamp block on the LED of the Nano 33 IoT, both turn on 5 times in near unison with each other.
+Remember that in the Connected IO mode, Simulink is directly controlling Pin 13 on the Nano 33 IoT, and the board cannot operate in a standalone fashion.
+In the case that we want the program to operate in a standalone fashion, we need to deploy the model to the Nano 33 IoT by converting the model to microcontroller code and uploading it.

 Try disconnecting the USB cable.
 You will see that the LED does not blink anymore.